 Table 3 formed the basis for the final ranking of the 43 power projects evaluated in phase 1 of the master plan.
-There was greatest interest in ranking the projects after the environmental impact index.
-The result was that nineteen of the project have relatively small environmental impact and fall into group a.
+The greatest interest was in ranking the projects after the environmental impact index.
+The result was that nineteen of the projects have relatively small environmental impact and fall into group a.
 Only four of these are hydropower projects and the rest are geothermal.
-In environmental group b are nine projects, 3 geothermal and 6 hydro.
-Four project were ranked in environmental group c, 7 in group d and 4 hydropower projects were ranked in environmental group e.
-The ranking of the power project shows clearly that geothermal power developments are considered to have much less environmental impact on Icelandic nature than hydro power developments.
+There are 9 projects in environmental group b are nine projects, 3 geothermal and 6 hydro.
+Four projects were ranked in environmental group c, 7 in group d, and 4 hydropower projects were ranked in environmental group e.
+The ranking of the power projects shows clearly that geothermal power projects were considered to have much less environmental impact on Icelandic nature than hydro power projects.